jazminsofiaf/bc-crawl/README.md

 The time spent depends on the peers time of connection.

-## Analyse
-It is important to mention that this program is only a migration but is not safe the way that the threads are handled.
-First of all to finish the program it use a syscall to finish the program, that could make all the child thread finish abruptly, perhaps leading memory errors or resources not freed correctly (for example leave an open file).
-There is a loop in the main thread that has no condition to close.
-The close condition is checked in another thread `check_pool_size` that only check the value of a global variable `addresses_to_test` but this variable could be analysed before assignment.
-This global variable is also modify by others threads.
-One in the main loop that always add 1.
-And 800 other threads that substrates 1 in a loop.
-The value of the global variable could be negative if the main loop has more cpu clocks assigned.
-So the end of the program depends on the system scheduler which is dangerous.

 ### Conclusion
 We can conclude that there is no big difference in the performance